JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 ### Author Model

-- The `Author` struct: The `Id` and `Name` fields represent the unique identifier and name of an author, respectively.
+- The `Id` and `Name` fields represent the unique identifier and name of an author, respectively.
   <br>
-  The Books field is of type `[]Book`, which suggests that an author can have multiple books associated with them.
+- The Books field is of type `[]Book`, which suggests that an author can have multiple books associated with them.
 The tag `gorm:"many2many:author_books;"` specifies a many-to-many relationship between books and authors.
   <br><br>
 - The `AuthorBook` struct: This is used to model the many-to-many relationship between authors and books.
-It includes fields AuthorID and BookID, and the `binding:"required"` tag indicates that these fields are mandatory.
+It includes fields `AuthorID` and `BookID`, and the `binding:"required"` tag indicates that these fields are mandatory.

 ![author_model](./images/author_modal.png)